-To obtain the 2016-17 roll assessed values for a secured parcel, enter your Assessor’s Parcel Number (APN) below.
+Obtain the 2017-18 roll assessed values for a secured parcel by entering the Assessor’s Parcel Number (APN) on Assessed Value Lookup (AVL).

 How Do I find my Assessor's Parcel Number (APN)?